wangonya/wangonya.com/content/blog/kadanes-algorithm.md

 ## Caveats [^1], [^2]

-- Kadane\'s Algorithm requires at least one positive number, so an input of all negative numbers would be invalid.
+- Kadane's Algorithm requires at least one positive number, so an input of all negative numbers would be invalid.
 - If the array contains all non-negative numbers, then the problem is trivial; a maximum subarray is the entire array.